open-life-science/internships/call-templates/final-presentations.md

 ## :rose: Thank yous and wrap-up

-- **Mentors** - while the students have done amazing work, we couldn’t have gotten this far without the help of:
+- **Mentors** - while the contributors have done amazing work, we couldn’t have gotten this far without the help of:
     - 2019 Mentors: [name here]🌞, [name here]🌞, [name here], [name here], [name here]
     - Potential mentors who helped during the application period: [name here]🌞, [name here]
     - (All people marked with 🌞 are graduates from previous GSoCs 🎉 who returned again in later years as mentors :heart:)